cc4v/cc4rs/README.md

 When compared to bevy or nannou (based on bevy), it's minimal, compact, short compilation time thanks to Sokol framework.

+If you need to extend this, you can use Sokol API on it.

 ## Examples

 ```bash